Title: Polarized portraits

 ’Polarized portraits’ uses polarized filters to highlight pieces of disposable plastic where the beauty of the optical effects stands in contrast to the environmental consequences of plastic waste.

-’Polarized Portraits’ started out as a collaboration between Studio Kajsa Willner and professor Dmytro Orlov from Lunds University in a project where 10 designers and 10 material scientists were paired up to participate in the ’What Matter_s’ exhibition, first presented at Dutch Design Week 2018.
+’Polarized Portraits’ started out as a collaboration between Studio Kajsa Willner and professor Dmytro Orlov from Lunds University in a project where 10 designers and 10 material scientists were paired up to participate in the ’What Matter_s’ exhibition, first presented at Dutch Design Week 2018 with support from IASPIS.

 With a mutual fascination of physical phenomena and optical effects, the focus of the collaboration was narrowed down to a method widely used in material research; light polarization.